ValkA/BraceletIOT/README.md

 # BraceletIOT

 # Bluetooth protocol:
-The bracelet reads commands via bluetooth serial with the format <$type,$data>.
+The bracelet reads commands via Bluetooth serial with the format <$type,$data>.
 The following types can be sent to it:
 - <1,Integer> on connection this is the first thing should be sent to the bracelet.
-$data represents a unique number of the phone. as an acknowlegment the bracelet will send back its database with the following format:
+$data represents a unique number of the phone. as an acknowledgement the bracelet will send back its database with the following format:
 [<$type,$time,$tsid,$data>, <$type,$time,$tsid,$data>, ..., <$type,$time,$tsid,$data>]
 also the format <3,$time,$tsid,$pointer_time,$pointer_tsid,$data> may be in the container, which represents an update record (that was added with <3,$time,$tsid,Integer> message from doctor)